nats-io/nats-mq/docs/tutorial.md

 * The `tock` example will subscribe to *tock* and print the contents of each message received

-In order to run the tutorial, we will be:
+In order to run the tutorial, we will:

 1. [Prepare your Terminal](#terminal)
 1. [Run the NATS Server](#gnatsd)